-An Australian company that sells a wide range of batteries, chargers, and grips.
+An Australian company Better Batt sells a wide range of batteries, chargers, and grips.
 The company has a nice positioning: “Technology should make our lives easier, not make us less human.”

 The interesting part of the website is that its first and main block of the homepage are search bars, allowing users to find what they need without going to the menu.

-As in case with most ecommerce sites users have to log in to enjoy some features such as automated newsletters, back-in-stock notifications, track purchase history and existing orders.
+As with most ecommerce sites, users have to log in to enjoy some features such as automated newsletters, back-in-stock notifications, track purchase history, and existing orders.
 The account is created automatically when you place your first order.

-The online store is able to handle returns, different delivery and payment methods as credit or debit card, PayPal, Bank Deposit, cheque, money order.
+The online store is able to handle returns, different delivery, and payment methods such as credit or debit card, PayPal, Bank Deposit, cheque, and money order.
 The checkout has one step only, meaning users can place all information about them on one page.